1893 – 1897

 5 large wooden sheds, 100m x 20m

-February 21st – the first take-off by an Me262 and production of other Me262 jet aircraft start.
+February 21st – the first take-off by a Me 262, start of the production of other Me 262 jet aircraft starts.
 The total of assembled aircraft lies between 20-26 aircraft.

 Production is partially done in the subterranean factory, the so-called „Stelle 0“.
 All other underground construction is still underway.

 The US 89th Infantry Division, a unit of the US Third Army, commanded by General Patton, enters in Thuringia.

 The remaining forced labourers are registered, taken care of and repatriated.
 Special allied units, like CIOS and USSTAF inspect the „REIMAHG“.

 The factory and surrounding camps are guarded by the Belgian 16th Fusilier Battalion.

 The Soviet military administration in Thuringia under the command of General Tschuikow, takes over the region.

 The Soviet army confiscates all assets of the „REIMAHG“ and starts disassembly of the installation.
 All equipment is transported by rail towards the Soviet-Union.
 The disassembly is followed by a systematic destruction of all external buildings, main entrances to the mountain, runway and subterranean areas.

 Some of the tunnels are reutilised as storage for potatoes and by the East-German drill core archive.

 Construction and inauguration of a memorial site on the former „REIMAHG“ area.